peteash10/art.peteashton.com/CV.md

 ### As Practitioner

-**[Rivers of the World](https://thamesfestivaltrust.org/our-work/education-programme/rivers-of-the-world)** - Artist facilitator producing three artworks with students at Worcestershire schools for national touring exhibtion during Autumn. *In progress.*
+**[Rivers of the World](https://thamesfestivaltrust.org/our-work/education-programme/rivers-of-the-world)** - Artist facilitator producing three artworks with students at Worcestershire schools for national touring exhibtion during Autumn, run by the Thames Festival Trust and The British Council. *In progress.*

+**[AI for Artists](https://www.phoenix.org.uk/event/ai-for-artists/)** - Workshop for the [Art AI Festival](http://art-ai.dmu.ac.uk) comissioned by De Montfort University and The Phoenix Arts Centre, Leicester.

 **[Escaping Victimhood](http://www.escapingvictimhood.com)** - Photography walk commissioned as part of therapeutic retreat.

 ## 2017

+### As Artist

 **[Instructions for Humans](http://art.peteashton.com/instructions-for-humans/)** - Major three month exhibition of new body of work at Birmingham Open Media funded by Arts Council England.
 Full report forthcoming.